civiform/docs/docs/contributor-guide/developer-guide/dependencies.md

 # Dependencies

-This page will describe the ways in which Civiform maintainers manage, track, and update dependencies.
+This page will describe the ways in which CiviForm maintainers manage, track, and update dependencies.

 ## Dependency Plugin for sbt